Creating To Do Lists In WordPress

 http://wordpress.org/plugins/cleverness-to-do-list/

-This WordPress plugin lets you easily add a customizable to do list to a WordPress site.
+This plugin lets you easily add a customizable to-do list to a WordPress site.

 Note: the plugin features listed below will be discussed in more detail in the tutorial section.

-You can set up Cleverness To-Do List to assign private to-do lists for individual users, to have all users share your to do list, or to have a master list with individual completion of items.
+You can configure the plugin with private to-do lists for individual users, to have all users share your to-do list, or to have a master list with individual item completions.

-The shared to-do list offers a number of settings.
-You can delegate to-do items to specific users (this includes a setting to email a new to do item to the user) and optionally to have those items only seen by that user.
+The shared to-do list option provides a number of settings.
+You can delegate to do items to specific users (this includes emailing a new to do item to assigned users) and optionally to have assigned items only seen by that user.
 You can also assign different permission levels to different users.
-There are also settings available to display deadline and progress fields.
+There are also settings to display deadline and progress fields.
 Category support is also included as front-end administration.

-A sidebar widget is also available as short code to display the to do list items on your blog.
-There are two shortcodes for front-end administration of your list.
-Management of categories is accessed via the back-end admin section.
+A sidebar widget is available as well as short code to display the to do list items on your blog.
+There are two short codes for front-end list administration.
+Management of categories is accessible through the back-end.

-If you plan to run a multi-author site you can use the to do lists plugin to create custom to do lists for your post editors if you also own the developer’s premium plugin, Post Planner.
+If you plan to run a multi-author site you can use this to-do lists plugin to create custom to do lists for your post editors if you also install a copy of the developer’s premium plugin, Post Planner.

 How To Install The Cleverness To-Do List Plugin

-Log into your WP admin section and click on Plugins > Add New …
+Log into your site’s dashboard area, and select Plugins > Add New …

 Note: You can also activate the plugin in the Plugins section …

-Note: The settings screen can also be accessed by selecting To-Do List > Settings from the dashboard menu …
+Note: The plugin’s settings section can also be accessed by selecting To-Do List > Settings from the dashboard menu …

-This brings you to the ‘Settings’ section …
+This brings you to the ‘Settings’ screen …

-- To-Do List Settings – This section is where you can specify the plugin’s main settings.
+- To-Do List Settings – The options in this tab let you specify the plugin’s main settings.

-- Advanced Settings – This section is where you can customize to-do lists, assign tasks to other users and perform database maintenance tasks.
+- Advanced Settings – This area lets you customize to-do lists, assign to-do items to other users and perform plugin database maintenance tasks.

-- Import/Export – This section lets you import and export to-do plugin and list data settings.
+- Import/Export – The options in this area let you import and export to-do list data and plugin settings.

 To-Do List Settings